-In 1984, after working in various capacities for legendary producer Roger Corman, Hurd produced and co-wrote her first feature film, The Terminator.
-The film was a box office and critical success, and has since become a genre classic.
+In 1984, after working in various capacities for legendary producer Roger Corman, Gale Anne Hurd produced and co-wrote her first feature film, The Terminator.
+The film was a box office and critical success, and it has since become a genre classic.

-This success was quickly followed by Aliens, which received seven nominations and two Academy Awards; and the Academy Award-winning films The Abyss, Terminator 2: Judgment Day and The Ghost and the Darkness.
-Hurd’s additional feature credits include the Academy Award-nominated Armageddon, The Incredible Hulk, Tremors, Dante’s Peak, Æon Flux, The Punisher, and Dick and the Waterdance, which won the Independent Spirit Award for Best First Feature and both the Audience and Screenplay Awards at the Sundance Film Festival.
+This success was quickly followed by Aliens, which received seven nominations and two Academy Awards, and the Academy Award-winning films The Abyss, Terminator 2: Judgment Day and The Ghost and the Darkness.
+Hurd’s additional feature credits include the Academy Award-nominated Armageddon, The Incredible Hulk, Tremors, Dante’s Peak, Æon Flux, The Punisher, Dick and The Waterdance; the latter won the Independent Spirit Award for Best First Feature, and both the Audience and Screenplay Awards at the Sundance Film Festival.

-Hurd is an executive producer of The Walking Dead, which currently reigns as the most-watched scripted drama among adults 18-49.
-The Walking Dead will begin filming its eighth season this spring.
-She is also a consulting producer on AMC’s top-rated talk show, Talking Dead, which logged a series high of 7.5 million viewers and is the second highest-rated cable show on Sunday nights, behind only The Walking Dead.
+In addition to Fear the Walking Dead, Hurd is an executive producer of The Walking Dead, which currently reigns as the most-watched scripted drama, beating all broadcast and cable series among adults 18-49.
+The Walking Dead will begin filming its ninth season this spring.
+She is also a consulting producer on AMC’s top-rated talk show Talking Dead, which is the second- highest-rated cable show on Sunday nights, behind only The Walking Dead.

 Hurd’s company, Valhalla Entertainment, has an overall deal with Universal Cable Productions to develop new television and digital programs.
-Her newest drama series, Falling Water, recently completed its first season.
-She is also an executive producer of the upcoming unscripted series, Lore.
+She is an executive producer on USA Network’s drama series Falling Water, which is currently airing its second season.

-Hurd has held numerous leadership positions at the Academy of Motion Picture Arts and Sciences, where she has served on the Academy Board of Governors and chaired the Nicholl Screenwriting Fellowship, the Investment Committee, as well as the Executive Committee of the Producers Branch.
-Hurd currently serves on the Academy’s Investment and Festival Grants Committees and is an Officer of the Producers Guild of America.
+Hurd has held numerous leadership positions at the Academy of Motion Picture Arts and Sciences, including serving on the Academy Board of Governors and chairing the Nicholl Screenwriting Fellowship, the Investment Committee and the Executive Committee of the Producers Branch.
+Hurd currently serves on the Academy’s Investment and Festival Grants Committees and is an officer of the Producers Guild of America.